pnp/cli-microsoft365/docs/docs/cmd/teams/meeting/meeting-transcript-list.md

 ## Options

 `-u, --userId [userId]`
-: The id of the user, omit to list attendance reports for current signed in user.
-Use either  `id`, `userName` or `email`, but not multiple.
+: The id of the user, omit to list meeting transcripts list for current signed in user.
+Use either `id`, `upn` or `email`, but not multiple.

-`-n, --userName [userName]`
+`--upn [upn]`
-: The name of the user, omit to list attendance reports for current signed in user.
-Use either `id`, `userName` or `email`, but not multiple.
+: The upn of the user, omit to list meeting transcripts list for current signed in user.
+Use either `id`, `upn` or `email`, but not multiple.

 `--email [email]`
-: The email of the user, omit to list attendance reports for current signed in user.
-Use either `id`, `userName` or `email`, but not multiple.
+: The email of the user, omit to list meeting transcripts list for current signed in user.
+Use either `id`, `upn` or `email`, but not multiple.

 `-m, --meetingId <meetingId>`
-: The Id of the meeting.
+: The id of the meeting.

 --8<-- "docs/cmd/_global.md"